-I consider the twin strands of artist and art writer together constitute the core of my critical creative practice.
+I consider the twin strands of artist and art writer as the collective core of my creative practice.
 In particular, my work is underpinned by an interest in the cultural positions of artists – the artist as medium, activist, citizen and public intellectual.
 In keeping, my work seeks to directly address current cultural and political issues circulating in the public sphere.
-It manifests in a range of media including photography, publishing, film and video, painting and curation.
+My work materialises in a range of media including photography, publishing, painting, film and video, and curation.

-My publications include commissions by City Gallery Wellington, Govett-Brewster Art Gallery, The Suter Art Gallery, Te Uru Waitakere Contemporary Gallery, Art New Zealand, Art News New Zealand, Contemporary Hum, Pantograph Punch, PhotoForum, EyeContact, Enjoy Occasional Journal, Writing Around Sound, Two Rooms, Visions, Tim Melville Gallery, Art + Object, Webb’s, Bowerbank Ninow, Ocula, D-Photo and selected artists.
+My publications include commissions by City Gallery Wellington, Govett-Brewster Art Gallery, The Suter Art Gallery, Te Uru Waitakere Contemporary Gallery, Art New Zealand, Art News New Zealand, Art Collector, Contemporary Hum, Pantograph Punch, PhotoForum, EyeContact, Enjoy Occasional Journal, Writing Around Sound, Two Rooms, Visions, Tim Melville Gallery, Art + Object, Webb’s, Bowerbank Ninow, Ocula, D-Photo and selected artists.

 In 2018, I was Exhibitions Co-ordinator for dealer gallery Two Rooms, with a focus on art writing, communications and proposals, publicity, client liaison, and supporting sales and operations.
-In 2021, I hosted the STATION gallery booth representing artist Daniel Boyd at the Auckland Art Fair, placing key works in significant public and private collections in Aotearoa.
+In 2021, I hosted the STATION gallery booth representing artist Daniel Boyd at the Aotearoa Art Fair, placing key works in significant public and private collections in Aotearoa.
 In 2022, I supported MARS Gallery’s first exhibition at the Fair representing artist Atong Atem.